wizards-of-lua/wizards-of-lua/docs/_modules/BlockBreakEvent.md

 functions:
 ---

-The BlockBreakEvent class is fired when a player breaks a block.
+The <span class="notranslate">BlockBreakEvent</span> class is fired when a player breaks a block.